WaithakaKariuki/sql-cheat-sheet/README.md

 ●INSERT INTO cats (name, age, breed) VALUES ('Maru', 3, 'Scottish Fold');

-●INSERT INTO Student
+● INSERT INTO Student
 VALUES ( 101, ’John’, ’Ray’, 78 ),
 ( 102, ‘Steve’, ’Jobs’, 89 );

-●When using a sql file, each statement gets its own line ending with a ';'.
+● When using a sql file, each statement gets its own line ending with a ';'.
 Then in terminal run: $ sqlite3 table_database.db < table.sql

 COPY DATA & INSERT: